 - Are the unique features ornamental or functional?
 Or both?

 - What would be alternative strategies if you do not pursue a patent?
 (How easily could competitors copy your product?
 How would you stop competitors from selling knockoffs?)

 - Knowing that your patent will not protect you from infringing other patents, would it still make sense to patent your product if you cannot sell it?

 If you are contemplating a utility patent, then it may be advisable to have a patentability search done before filing.
 Novelty searches might not be cost-effective for applicants who are highly familiar with both the marketplace and patent landscape.

 On the other hand, novelty searches are less useful for design patent filings since the design patent approval rate is high (i.e., approximately 85%).

-Is a prototype required for filing a patent application?
+Is a prototype required to patent your product?

 No, but you need to be able to disclose your invention sufficiently so that others will understand what you’re trying to patent.
 Generally, an adequate level of information on your invention involves drawings and a detailed written description.

 Patent the whole product or product parts?